pythonkid2/DevOps-Practice/Q&A/Devops.md

 Overall, VPC peering is a powerful tool for building secure and scalable network architectures in AWS.

+### What is CloudFront and how does it work?

+Answer: Amazon CloudFront is a content delivery network (CDN) service that delivers data, videos, applications, and APIs to users globally with low latency and high transfer speeds.
+It caches content at edge locations around the world, reducing the latency of accessing content.

 ### Q15, is it possible to host a website in s3? what kind of website can we host?